vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

         image: registry1.env1.lab.test/sup-services/contour:v1.24.4_vmware.1-tkg.1
 ...
 ```
 Perform these steps for all the Supervisor Services that were previously downloaded.
-Once completed, add the requried Supervisor Services to the Supervisor using the [steps provided in the documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/deploying-supervisor-services-from-a-private-container-image-registry/install-and-use-the-supervisor-service.html).
+Once completed, add the required Supervisor Services to the Supervisor using the [steps provided in the documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/deploying-supervisor-services-from-a-private-container-image-registry/install-and-use-the-supervisor-service.html).

 ## 8. Deploy VKS Cluster(s)